mc-nya/BILEVEL_LONG_TAIL/data_augmentation/FasterADA/README.md

 * `homura==2020.07` # `pip install -U git+https://github.com/moskomule/homura@v2020.07`
 * `hydra==0.11`

-If there are issue with the visionset in the TraceBack information, you can refer here:
+If there are issue with the visionset in the TraceBack Error information, you can refer here:

 https://github.com/moskomule/dda/issues/7